Bob On Development

 Returning to the football analogy, imagine you were back at school picking players for your team.
 Who gets picked first:

-2. The kids who are athletic and can make a good run down the pitch, even if they’re football specific skills aren’t that great.
+- The kids who are athletic and can make a good run down the pitch, even if their football specific skills aren’t that great.

 This is another excellent point.
 There is a widespread misconception (even stronger in some other countries than here in the US) that memorizing huge quantities of facts is a prerequisite for being a good developer.
 The truth is that basic ability is the first prerequisite — by some accounts I’ve read, 60% of the population can’t grasp the basics of programming if their life depended on it; some colleges screen applicants for their computer science departments by testing for this.